What is endometriosis: causes to recognise

 Am I cured of endometriosis?

-The most correct answer is:
+The most accurate answer is:

 -

-The disease can reactivate in the presence of hormonal imbalances , stress , infections , inflammatory diet
+The disease can reactivate in the presence of hormonal imbalances, stress, infections, inflammatory diet

 -

 📌 Remission is not a miracle.
-It is the result of constant, consistent, and personalized therapy.
+It is the result of constant, consistent and personalized therapy.

 Legal aspects and patient support

-Recognition of Law 104/1992 depends on:
+The recognition of Law 104/1992 depends on:

 -